Hard light vs soft light – when and how to use both types of lighting

 Yes and no. It depends.

 When clouds block the sun, they diffuse the light and the reason diffusion makes light soft is that it disperses the light and effectively makes it bigger.
+This is why portrait photography on cloudy days works to well – the light is flattering for skin.

-On a very overcast day your shadow almost disappears, but on a bright sunny day it’s very clearly defined.
+You can see the difference in everyday life – on a very overcast day your shadow almost disappears, but on a bright sunny day it’s very clearly defined.

 Which is better – hard light or soft light?